RetroAppleJS/RetroAppleJS.github.io/README.md

 <br>
 Other assembler listings can be found in this folder https://github.com/flyingzebra/AppleII-IDE/tree/main/asm_code_examples, feel free to copy any of those in the left pane of the assembler and procedd as described above.

+## Module overview

+### Assembler

+The assembler contains handy tools to edit source-code originating from all over the internet, but purposefully avoids the implementation of any exotic macro language as this would perpetuate numerous assembler code compatibility problems.
+Once the code is generated, one can send the object code with one click to the debugger or the pasteboard of the emulator.

+### Debugger

+The debugger is composed from 5 sections
+1) Disassembler
+2) Memory tracer
+3) CPU operations monitor
+4) CPU register
+5) Memory map
+6) Help screen

+## Emulator

+The Apple II+ emulator is probably the most intuitive module, at least for those who were familiar using an Apple II.
+One can:
+1) use the pasteboard to paste any text through the text prompt (APPLESOFT BASIC LISTINGS, DOS COMMANDS, ASSEMBLY... anything)   Just mind that a 1 MHz computer does not ingest 1 million characters per second (far from that), so be patient.
+2) insert any disk found on the internet (.do, .dsk)

 ## User manuals